David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 Testing David’s Chocolate Chip Cookie Dough flavor.

 I’m not typically a fan of protein bar taste, and these won’t replace your favorite candy bar.
-But for what they are — post-workout fuel or a protein-packed snack — David’s bars are reasonably palatable.
+But for what they are — post-workout fuel or a protein-packed snack — David’s bars are certainly enjoyable.

 But, here’s where it gets interesting.
 I did the math on a few brands that David compares itself to on its website: Built, Quest Nutrition, and Barebells.
 Here’s a breakdown of how much each gram of protein costs with each brand: